 When we learned that the Denton Building that housed two small businesses and apartments was identified as a site for judicial system expansion with demolition of this historic building as a possibility, we began advocating for this historic resource, the businesses, and the downtown residents.
 In January 2019, we took the campaign public with a community meeting that brought 200 concerned people together to learn more about the looming project and how we could avoid repeating mistakes of the past with downtown developments.
 Our advocacy effort is ongoing.

 HDR also serves as the liaison between the City of Harrisonburg and the business community.
 In early 2019, we were busy understanding the new sign ordinance proposal so we could make recommendations and alert businesses of possible changes that could impact them.
 We worked with the city on looking for ways to ease downtown parking & found that swapping permit parking with 10-hour spaces was a quick opportunity to “find” more spaces in the decks.
 We are in constant communication with all stakeholders about trash pick up so we can maintain the best curb appeal we can.

 Bricks & Clicks Grant and Technical Assistance Program

 Business Communications and Convenings

-HDR has funded 100 projects and awarded $196,050 in façade grants over 13 years.
-Our Design Committee is comprised of several architects and design professionals who help advise on new construction, rehab projects, and interior spaces – either as needed or in conjunction with grant applications.
-We are getting ready to launch another grants round in early 2019.
-Our last round funded $16,000 in projects, including Magnolia’s side patio for more outdoor dining, withSimplicity’s sign for their new bricks-and-mortar space, a historic neon sign restoration at Gitchell’s Photography, the backyard patio of Pulp & SBC, and the new sign for Frame Factory and additional sign for Midtowne Market.
+HDR has funded 100 projects and awarded $201,250 in façade grants over 14 years.
+Our Design Committee is comprised of several architects and design professionals who offer free guidance and recommendations on new construction, rehab projects, and interior spaces – either as needed or in conjunction with grant applications.
+Some of our recently funded projects include a historic neon sign restoration at Gitchell’s Photography, the backyard patio of Pulp & SBC, and Mashita’s new sign.